viernes, 16 de diciembre de 1988

 bésame y sigue en mis brazos callada.

-kiss me and keep quiet in my arms;
+kiss me and remain silent in my arms;

 (Pintura de la artista francesa Nathalie Picoulet)

-Trying to know how much I love you
+as you try to know how much I love you,

-I'll give you a thousand on my return.
+I will give you a thousand upon my return.

-And a year when you create your heart
+And in a year, when your heart believes

-Kiss me and keep quiet in my arms.
+kiss me and remain silent in my arms.

 lunes, 21 de noviembre de 1988